RonanMarrinan/latin101portfolio/composition4.md

 Lycus volebat regnum Herculis capere familiamque eius occidere.

-Cum Hurculem consillum lyci audiverit, Hercules repedavit et lycum interfecit.
+Cum Hurculem consillum lyci audiverit, Hercules repedavit et lycum interfecit. **Your main verb, *interfecit*, is a past tense ("secondary sequence"), so the subjunctive verb of the secondary clause should use either imperfect (same time) or pluperfect (earlier time).**

 Cum Hurculem audiverit, is revino lycum interfecit.

+**I'm not sure what you're doing with these two sentences.
+Let's analyze the structure and look at this together.**
 Hercules Junonem punitus est ideo Hercules factum non bonum.

-Mens Herculis a Junonem ideo Hercules familiam interfecit.
+Mens Herculis a Junonem Hercules familiam interfecit.

-Posteā hic, hercules vixit non voluit et is servitium dedit.
+Posteā hic, hercules vixit noluit et is servitium dedit. **The verb *nolo* needs an infinitive to complete its idea ("he didn't want *to live*").**
+**What voice is the English verb in the sentence "He was given into slavery"?**